 Remember that the sales manager makes his money by screwing with your interest rate?
 If you LET HIM do that, then you can get a break on the price of the car.
 Remember the balloon.
 Squeeze on the price and on the trade-in so that he will give a little there and put the extra air in the interest rate.
 Then you can switch to outside financing and get a better rate.
 SWITCHAROO!

 Don’t have outside Financing?
 Don’t worry!
 There is another switcharoo you can pull in the finance department.
 It’s actually a double switcharoo.
 The finance person is going to push the Extended Warranty, and possibly Maintenance, and GAP insurance.
-First, don’t take GAP insurance.
-Get that through your insurance carrier.
+First, if you are getting GAP insurance it is best to get it from the dealership at the time of purchase.
+Many insurance companies do not offer after-market GAP insurance.
+So, if you want it, sign up for it at the time of purchase.
 Second, NEVER take the maintenance agreement.
 It’s a two-way trap.
 First, it’s expensive and makes you pay it as part of your car payment.
 Second, car service-departments run on commissions so they will make you do all sorts of unnecessary stuff.
 DO take the Extended Warranty.
 The most expensive one they have!

 The extended warranty is an insurance product, and INSURANCE products are REFUNDABLE in most states (check yours, I live in Texas).
 That means, if you cancel it, then you get the balance refunded to you.
 Technically you are buying a 4-year INSURANCE product and paying all the payments upfront (through your loan).
 So if you CANCEL it after the sale then all those unused payments have to be refunded.
 They cannot be refunded to you in cash (because it’s on the loan) so the money gets refunded TO THE LOAN BALANCE.